Military AI is Changing Defense Strategy

 Artificial intelligence is a prime tool for training, lending itself to opportunities to give soldiers and personnel individualized instruction.
 Computer models and technology are reliable.
 Simulations and exercises of the future are becoming more and more real, helping the military better prepare for times of warfare.

-AI can bridge gaps in military defenses, making departments less fragmented.
+Military AI can bridge gaps in defenses, making departments less fragmented.
 Data processing runs more efficiently from various sources.
 Logistics is more proactive because it can make administrative tasks easier.
 Thanks to autonomous logistics, troops are in less danger, and support systems are more enhanced.

-Military defense requires extensive training for their people because national security depends on them.
+Military defense requires extensive training for its people because national security depends on them.
 The more training soldiers can gain, the more they can directly affect their performance, boosting a soldier’s capabilities.
 It also boosts the performance of teams as they collaborate to achieve a mission.

 When a cyberattack strikes a company, it renders computers inoperable.
 Employees must leave behind technology and go back to manual techniques for a time to continue working.